mhcdc9/PublishedWildfrostMods/MultiplayerBase/MultiplayerModdingTutorial.md

 **How do you send a card as a string?**

 With just a name, `Get` and `TryGet` can fetch a clean copy of `CardData`, but that's a bit inauthentic.
 During a run `CardData`s are burdened by charms, crowns, and the blood of their enemies.
-If you want to send a copy from your current battle, then you need to deal with an `Entity`, which could have more effects than its `CardData` (and likely less health).
+If you want to send a copy from your current battle, then you are dealing with an `Entity`, which could have more effects than its `CardData` (and likely less health).

 The `CardEncoder` class has already defined a protocol for encoding/decoding `CardData`s and `Entity`s.
-The information it stores is roughly the same as if you saved the game mid-battle and reloaded with some exceptions.
-The only entries of `customData` that are saved are those that are strings and ints.
-Splatter surfaces are also not maintained (alas, no blood of enemies).
+The information it stores is the same as if you saved the game mid-battle and reloaded with the following exceptions: (1) the only entries of `customData` that are saved are those that are strings and ints, (2) Splatter surfaces are also not maintained (alas, no blood of enemies), and (3) effect bonuses are remembered.
 There are two methods available for card encoding.
 The version with the `Entity` argument will hold more information than the `CardData` variant.

 `string CardEncoder.Encode(CardData cardData)`
 `string CardEncoder.Encode(Entity entity)`